CyprienBosserelle/BG_Flood/doc/Manual.md

   * [Outputs](#output-variables)

-# Input Parameters
+# Model controls
+BG_Flood model reads an instruction file (or *param* file) that tells the model what to do and what forcing files to read. when instructions are not explicitely given the model will use the default value.
+How to use the param file is important for making BG_Flood do what you want it to do.

+By default this instruction file is called ```BG_param.txt```.

 ## BG_param.txt
-All the model inputs are controlled by the BG_param.txt file.
+All the model inputs are controlled by the ```BG_param.txt``` file.
 It is a simple text file that contains the parameters of the model that the user wishes to change.
+While it is easy to build such file manually but also it is easy to use script and/or programming language to generate and modify text file to automatically to build and run many simulations.

 ### How to use the BG_param.txt file
 Model parameters can be modified in the file by specifying the parameter name, the equal sign, the desired value(s) for the parameter and optionally a semi-column ;